 If in doubt, always move away from the wall!
 If your angle is too steep the light will not be evenly distributed and a frame shadow can be disastrous.
 The optimum aiming angle is 45 degrees unless the art is positioned above eye level.
 You can test for shadows and glare by using a flashlight or temporarily connecting the projector and holding it in position.

 Yes!
 Depending on the size of the art and the ceiling height conditions may vary.
 The two projectors are usually positioned at oblique angles to cross light the art.
 By overlapping the fields of light you can create a blending effect which can be adjusted to fit the exact contour of the art.
 We recommend you contact us for design assistance for large works.

-Unfortunately, the only way to remove a shadow from the art is to change the angle of the projector, adjust the mounting wire on the art or reframe the art.
+Unfortunately, the only way to remove a shadow from the art is to change the angle of the projector, adjust the mounting wire on the art or re-frame the art.
 Occasionally you can shim out the bottom of the art to minimize this effect.